Watch: Wadis overflow, heavy rains hit parts of UAE; orange alert issued for thunderstorms

 Watch the videos below, as shared by Storm Centre:

 The met noted that Oman Sea will experience fresh winds reaching up to 45 kmph, as well as rough seas with waves reaching seven feet at times.
-The warning will last until 6pm today and advises caution for those engaging in outdoor activities.
+The orange alert for wind and rough seas will last until 6pm today, and advises caution for those engaging in outdoor activities.

 Today, UAE residents can expect a partly cloudy to cloudy day, which could get dusty at times.
 There's also a chance of rainfall over some eastern and southern areas.